Skip to content

 except ValueError:

-# Keep it simple: skip rows that do not convert cleanly.
+# Skip rows that do not convert cleanly to float.

 continue